HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 In order to mitigate the effect of overfitting, we can use a functionality offered by the [DimmWitted!
-Sampler](../sampler.html) to automatically pick (from a user-specified set) a regularization parameter.
+Sampler](../sampler.html) to automatically pick (from a user-specified set) a good value for *regularization*.
 Regularization is a standard machine learning technique to mitigate the effect of overfitting.
-The Gibbs sampler in DeepDive accept one or more `--reg_param VALUE` options that can be used to specify a set of possible regularization parameters.
-The system will perform 2-fold cross validation on the training set to select the best parameter among those specified.
+The Gibbs sampler in DeepDive accept one or more `--reg_param VALUE` options that can be used to specify a set of possible regularization values.
+The system will use 2-fold cross validation on the training set to select the best parameter value among those specified.
 A technical detail: the best parameter, as chosen by the system, is the one with the higher harmonic mean of the F1-score in the cross validation.

 To specify a set of regularization parameters among which to choose, and in general to pass arguments to the sampler, we can add the following line to `application.conf`, in the `deepdive` section:

 ```
 deepdive {